Court-Pencil/Trailblazers/README.md

 ## User Goals

-- User friendly navigation and responsive design
+- User friendly navigation and responsive design.
-- Find inclusive hiking events
+- Find inclusive hiking events.
-- Learn about hike locations and details
+- Learn about hike locations and details.
-- View pictures from past events
+- View pictures from past events.
-- Book or Inquire about events quickly
+- Book or Inquire about events quickly.
-- Visible pricing for events
+- Visible pricing for events.

 ## User Stories

 - As a user, I want clear details about each hike — including location, date, duration, and terrain — so I can decide if it’s right for me.
-- As a user, I want to reassurance as a first-time hiker that there are events that are beginner-friendly.
+- As a user, I want reassurance as a first-time hiker that there are events that are beginner-friendly.
 - As a user, I want to browse a gallery to get a feel for the community vibe.
 - As a user, I want a simple and accessible way to book a hike and find contact information.
-- As a user, I want to be able to see this is a inclusive space.
+- As a user, I want to be able to see that this is a inclusive space.
 - As a user, I want to be able to browse pricing easily.
 - As a user, I want to be to use the website on phone, tablet or desktop.

 ## Website Goals and Objectives

-- Grow the community and increase members
+- Grow the community and increase members.
-- Boost ticket sales for events
+- Boost ticket sales for events.
-- Encourage participation from all skill levels
+- Encourage participation from all skill levels.
-- Foster connection through pictures and written content
+- Foster connection through pictures and written content.
-- Create a welcoming online space for LGBTQ+ individuals
+- Create a welcoming online space for LGBTQ+ individuals.
-- Increase ranking on search engine to increase website traffic
+- Increase ranking on search engine to increase website traffic.
 - Present up-to date event information with clear times, locations, and pricing.

 ## Target Audience